EdwinKato/Progress-Bar/README.md

 ## Features

-Different bar types that is; default, striped, animated Different bar colors that is; success, info, warning, danger
+Different bar types that is; default, striped, animated and Different bar colors that is; success, info, warning, danger

 ### Dependencies